buddhist-uni/buddhist-uni.github.io/_content/essays/excellent-intention_jigme-lingpa.md

 base_value: 0.25
 ---

+> The second day is similar to the first, except that you do not consume even the tiniest amount of food or drink

-A short uposatha ceremony from the Tibetan Tradition, focusing on the recollection of Avalokiteśvara.
+A ceremony from the Tibetan Tradition, focusing on the recollection of Avalokiteśvara.